Skip to main content

 Your organization can — and should — proactively bolster yourself against third-party risks.
 This includes defining and understanding what makes up your vendor ecosystem, and quantifying the impact of third-party risk to understand its impact on the balance sheet and learn how to possibly transfer it.

-At Marsh, our risk advisors are available to help you understand, measure, and manage your third-party risks.
+At Marsh, our risk advisors are available to help you understand, measure, and manage, and respond to your third-party risks.
 To start a discussion with one of our advisors, reach out to your Marsh broker or contact us below.

 Contact us to learn how Marsh can help you pinpoint and manage the cyber risks in your supply chain.